Roque Ruaño: Early life

 Born on August 16, 1877, in Palencia, Spain, Fr.
 Roque Ruaño submitted himself in faith to the Dominican Order in 1894.
 He first arrived in the Philippines on July 21, 1904.
-Upon arrival to the country, he served his first few years in the Colegio de San Juan de Letran as Father Rector.
+Upon arrival in the country, he served his first few years in the Colegio de San Juan de Letran as Father Rector.
 He transferred to the University of Santo Tomas and was able to obtain a Doctorate in Civil Engineering.

 Significant design

-Fr.
-Roque Ruaño practiced his Engineering expertise well.
-As a proof, he was the builder of the Dominican Residences in Baguio and Lingayen, Pangasinan.
-His most precious project and the same time UST's pride, the UST Main Building, the first earthquake-shock resistant building in the Philippines.
-It is with no doubt the infrastructure was well made, it has withstood the challenges of time, from the World War II, Marcos dictatorial regime to the revival of democracy and until now, history is still being made.
-Present studies show, the design of the Main Building is consistent with modern building code and regulation.
+As evidence of his work, Ruaño built the Dominican Residences in Baguio and Lingayen, Pangasinan.
+Among his most notable projects is the UST Main Building, which is recognised as the first earthquake-shock resistant building in the Philippines.
+Over the years, the building has withstood significant historical events, including World War II, Marcos dictatorial regime, and the country's revival of democracy.
+Recent studies indicate that the design of the main building is consistent with modern building code and regulation.

 Life at the University of Santo Tomas

-Fr.
 Ruaño was also a professor in the then-School of Civil Engineering of the University of Santo Tomas.
 The subjects he handled were mineralogy, geology, and harbors and lighthouses.
-He also became the Dean of the College and Regent from 1930 to 1935.
+He also became the Dean of the college and Regent from 1930 to 1935.
 He was also a representative in various international conventions in Tokyo (1926), Ravenna (1931) and London (1932).

 Death and honor

-The good prelate engineer died on March 1, 1935, due to heart failure.
+Ruaño died on March 1, 1935, due to heart failure.
 In honor of his achievements, an edifice was named after him.
-It was in the corner of España Boulevard and A. H. Lacson Avenue (formerly Gov. Forbes), at first it was called Architecture and Engineering Building.
-In its inauguration in 1950, the site was named after him, the Roque Ruaño Building which houses the students and faculty members of the Faculty of Engineering and the Institute of Information and Computing Sciences.
+It was in the corner of España Boulevard and A. H. Lacson Avenue (formerly Gov. Forbes), at first it was called the Architecture and Engineering Building.
+In its inauguration in 1950, the site was named after him, the Roque Ruaño Building which houses the students and faculty members of the Faculty of Engineering and formerly, the College of Information and Computing Sciences before it moved to the Frassati Building across España Boulevard.